-Thin Mints (Copycat) are the recipe you need to have the popular Girl Scout cookies all year round.
-Use our cookie hack to make in less than 30 minutes!
+Thin Mints (Copycat) is the recipe to have the popular Girl Scout cookies anytime.
+Plus, a secret hack to make in less than 30 minutes!

 Chances are really good that you’ve at least heard of these super popular Girl Scout Cookies.
-If you are like us, there’s probably a box (or two) of these delicious chocolate-covered cookies in your freezer right now.
+If you are like most people, there’s probably a box (or two) of these delicious chocolate-covered cookies in your freezer right now.
 If you’ve never had them, imagine a thin and crunchy chocolate wafer with a slight hint of refreshing mint flavor covered in some chocolate, and then drizzled on top with even more chocolate!
 It’s a chocolate lovers dream come true!

-It used to be that you had wait until the one magical time of year that sweet little girls were visiting your office, or standing outside every grocery store, so you could get your hands on these addicting cookies.
+It used to be that you had wait until that one magical time of year that sweet little girl scouts were visiting your office, or standing outside every grocery store, so you could get your hands on these addicting cookies.

 Well, no more waiting patiently required!
-We’ve come up with this recipe for Homemade Thin Mints that taste just like the real thing.
-Make an extra batch (or two) to keep in your freezer for whenever a craving hits, and to share, of course!
+We’ve come up with this recipe for homemade Thin Mints that taste just like the real thing.
+Make an extra batch (or two, or ten!) to keep in your freezer for whenever a craving hits, and to share, of course!

 If you want to save a bunch of time – use Oreos!
 That’s right, milk’s favorite cookie is an easy substitute in this recipe.
-Simply dip Oreo halves, without the frosting, into the mint chocolate coating and voila!
+Simply dip Oreo halves, without the frosting, into the chocolate and mint coating and voila!
 Thin Mints in less than 30 minutes.

 - Cream the Wet Ingredients Well: The butter and sugar need to be very light and fluffy before you add in the egg and extracts.
 Take extra time to be sure it is lightened in color.